The ternary operator ?

 console.log(finalResult); // Result: B

-In this example, nesting of ternary operators is used to assign a grade based on a score.
+In this example, a nesting of ternary operators is used to assign a grade based on a score.

 Practical Examples